seirana/GEscDRS-TheraNet/README.md

 ```

 ### Running TheraNet
-In your first run, to download required databases, you can add the --updatemetaphlan flag; in subsequent runs, you can just skip the update flag(remove line 6 from the following code; --updatemetaphlan \).
+In your first run, to download required databases, you can add the --updatemetaphlan flag; in subsequent runs, you can skip the update flag(remove line 6 from the following code; --updatemetaphlan \).
 ```bash
 nextflow run ikmb/tofu-maapo \
     -profile custom \